Visiting the Botanics and Staying Safe

 Read on for details of more actions we are taking to help keep you safe while you reconnect with the wonderful world of plants.

-Book time slot to Edinburgh Garden
+Book a time slot ticket

 With 70 acres to explore and a history dating back 350 years, there is much to see at the Royal Botanic Garden Edinburgh.
 Find out more.